You’ve been convicted of a crime in Arizona state court. What now? Is your case over, or can you file an appeal? Here’s what you need to know:

 While most criminal attorneys in Phoenix Arizona handle trials, very few handle appeals.
 Appellate law is complicated and has nuances that even many lawyers do not wish to try to understand.
 Additionally, appellate practice is cumbersome, and it requires the attorney to review records of proceedings, trials, and sometimes reams of transcripts before writing lengthy and highly-technical appellate briefs.

 At The Weingart Firm, we devote a significant portion of our practice to appellate representation, and all of our appellate attorneys have extensive experience handling criminal appeals.
 While we can never promise a specific result, we are familiar with the appellate process, and the judges and courts involved and have keen eyes for appellate issues that less-experienced attorneys might miss.
-In short, we know what it takes to file a successful appeal, and we can use our attorneys’ extensive knowledge and experience to your advantage.
+In short, we know what it takes to file a successful appeal, and we can use our criminal and DUI lawyers extensive knowledge and experience to your advantage.

 Discuss Your Case in Confidence